-Each of the DBA Functions shown in Figure 1 on page 7 is described in detail in the chapters that follow, except for the QMF function.
+Each of the DBA Functions shown in Figure 1 is described in detail in the chapters that follow, except for the QMF function.
 Selecting option 11, QMF, directly invokes QMF.
 If it completes normally, control returns to Control Center, otherwise QMF handles the error.